14 Types Of Crab And How To Eat Them, According To Seafood Experts

 Advertisement

-With so many edible crab species in the ocean and so many amazing crab preparations, we needed some extra help.
-So we spoke with seven seafood experts who guided us through their favorite ways to prepare 13 different types of crabs.
+With so many edible crab species (including rare types of crabs) in the ocean and so many amazing crab preparations, we needed some extra help.
+So we spoke with several seafood experts who guided us through their favorite ways to prepare 13 different types of crabs.

 1. Savor the sweet, nutty flavor of Dungeness crab